petlight45/betting_app_backend_/README.md

  EXPRESS_APP_HTTP_SERVER_BASE_URL=The base endpoint url of the HTTP server

- EXPRESS_APP_REDIS_URL= The connection uri to the message queue(Rabbit MQ) used by this server for asynchronous inter-service communication with the Websocket server
+ EXPRESS_APP_REDIS_URL= The connection uri to the message queue(Redis) used by this server for asynchronous inter-service communication with the Websocket server

  EXPRESS_APP_MESSAGE_QUEUE_NAME_WEBSOCKET_SERVICE=The queue name that binds this HTTP server and this server together, this HTTP server sends to this queue, while this server consumes from it with the aid of BullMQ